20chix/Autonomus_Indoor_Drone/README.md

 # Packages
 `localizer_dwm1001` This package is responsible on getting the network coordinates (tag and anchors) from dwm1001 dev board via USB, and pubblish in coordinates in topics.

-`fyp` This package is responsible on controlling the drone, reading waypoints from xml file, process joystick input, land and takeoff the drone
+`fyp` This package is responsible on controlling the drone, reading waypoints from xml file, process joystick input, land and takeoff the drone.

-`ardrone_simulator` This package is responsible on simulating the ardrone on gazebo7 `joy` This package is responsible on interfacing joystick `generate_map` This package is responsible on creating markers in Rviz
+`ardrone_simulator` This package is responsible on simulating the ardrone on gazebo7.

+`joy` This package is responsible on interfacing joystick.

+`generate_map` This package is responsible on creating markers in Rviz.

 Other packages were made for testing(I will remove them once I get a working prototype on the real drone)